Use the open-source free `coverlet` toolchain for .NET code coverage.

 Workflow

-Step 1: Detect the test framework
+Step 1: Detect the language, framework, and tagging capability

 Step 2: Scan existing traits